Sarah-chu/Classification-Hate_Speech_Detection/README.md

 ## Results :

+Multiple Regression model is used without including **sex** as an independent variable after removing outliers of BMI.
+Data is split into training and testing sets : 70% for training ; 30% for testing.

 ### Interpretation of the coefficients
 ![summary](/images/summary_reg.png)
 - Age : when age increases by 1 unit, i.e. 1 year older, the insurance premium increase by $252.35, holding other variables constant